Four Mesothelioma Stages

 What Are The Stages Of Mesothelioma?

-Cancer has spread to the other lung or nearby lymph nodes.
+Stage 2 has signified the spread to the other lung or nearby lymph nodes.

 Stage 1 Pleural Mesothelioma